ajwills72/ajwills72.github.io/_publications/seabrooke-et-al-2021b.md

 DOI: /no-doi
 ---

 Seabrooke, T., Mitchell, C. J., Wills, A. J., Inkster, A. B. & Hollins, T. J. (2022).
-The Benefits of Impossible Tests: Assessing the Role of Error-Correction in the Pretesting Effect. _Memory & Cognition_.
-Published online.
+The Benefits of Impossible Tests: Assessing the Role of Error-Correction in the Pretesting Effect. _Memory & Cognition, 50_, 296-311.